lamisa-tahiyad/lamisatahiyad/README.md

-- 👋 Hi, I’m @lindajorkisni
+-  Hi, I’m @lamisa tahiyad
-- 👀 I’m interested in app development
+-  I’m interested in app development
-- 🌱 I’m currently learning java
+-  I’m currently learning flatter
+- styding cse at Vu Rajshahi

 <!---
 lindalock/lindalock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.